6:02 AM EST: Production

 "6:02 AM EST" featured the return of Sam Weiss (played by actor Kevin Corrigan).

 "6:02 AM EST" was written by co-executive producers David Wilcox and Josh Singer, and executive story editor Graham Roland; filmmaker Jeannot Szwarc directed it.

 Though the season 3 finale was scheduled to be just an hour long, executive producer Jeff Pinkner confirmed that the last three episodes would be "linked in one continuous story arc".
 This was a reflection of Pinkner and fellow executive producer J.H.
 Wyman's intent to have the last three episodes of every season seem like "you're turning the last page of a chapter in a novel.
 And usually in a good novel, the last pages [of a chapter] compels you forward with a new understanding of what the subject matter is and you get deeper and you can't wait to turn that page."
 Some media outlets have referred to the episodes as a "three-part third-season finale".

 During a conference call with journalists, actor John Noble called "6:02 AM EST" and the next two episodes of the third season an "epic trilogy".
 He elaborated "All year we've been heading toward the fact that there seems to be an inevitable conflict between the two universes.
 And we've gotten to know the people on both sides now, so we now bring it to a conclusion starting with '6:02.'
 By the next episode we start to deal with the issue because our earth starts to deteriorate.
 Events start to happen here which indicate that our world is degrading.
 And so everyone has to move into another gear and say, 'Okay, this problem is not going to go away.
 It's now affecting our side.
 We do have a machine which we believe can assist in the resolution of this problem.'
 And so the episode basically deals with the lead-up in the first part of that trilogy, leading up to the use of that machine."
 In the same interview, Noble called the episode's title very critical to the series, stating "That time frame plays through the three episodes.
 Very important to remember as we get to the finale, that time frame."

-In March 2011, TVLine's Michael Ausiello exclusively confirmed that previous guest actor Kevin Corrigan would be returning for the twentieth and twenty-first episodes of the season.
+In March 2011, TVLines Michael Ausiello exclusively confirmed that previous guest actor Kevin Corrigan would be returning for the twentieth and twenty-first episodes of the season.
 Corrigan last appeared in the season's twelfth episode "Concentrate and Ask Again"; his role in "6:02 AM EST" and the following week's episode "The Last Sam Weiss" marked his sixth and seventh appearances on Fringe, respectively.

 As with other Fringe episodes, Fox released a science lesson plan in collaboration with Science Olympiad for grade school children, focusing on the science seen in "6:02 AM EST", with the intention of having "students learn about weather forecasting."